ElBitting/Elbitting.github.io/_tabs/Research.md

 order: 1
 ---

-> My research interests lie in the intersections of Commutative Algebra, Homological Algebra, and Algebraic Geometry
+> My research interests lie in the intersections of Commutative Algebra, Homological Algebra, and Algebraic Geometry.
+More specifically, I am interested in properties of descent over common ring maps, such as integral extensions of noetherian rings, pure maps, and faithfully flat maps.

 ### Papers/Notes
 Master's Thesis: A Study in Flatness -  [PDF](/Masters_Thesis__A_Study_of_Flatness.pdf)